- Research article

 The results of the present study elucidate that BoNT-A injections may be an effective and safe treatment for patients with persistent PFPS at midterm follow-up, regardless of the patient’s age, gender, coexisting osteoarthritis, or compliance with physiotherapy following treatment.
 PFPS is a common knee pathology that negatively impacts an individual’s QOL.
 An increased pressure on the PFJ, which can be related to a quadriceps muscle imbalance, likely causes it.
 Specifically, the etiology lies between the VMO muscle, which is the active medial stabilizer of the patella to the VL muscle, the iliotibial band, and the retinaculum, all of which apply forces in the lateral direction .

-One experimental way of changing the VMO:VL ratio is by injecting BoNT-A into the VL muscle, combined with a tailored exercise program, thus preventing patellar maltracking through the achievement of normal muscle balance [19,37,38,39,40].
-BoNT-A is a neurotoxin that weakens the muscle by blocking the presynaptic acetylcholine release, allowing dose-related weakness of a muscle to be achieved for 12 weeks to 6 months [41,42,43].
-The BoNT-A action is time limited, and the muscle function is renewed by regeneration of new nerve sprouts within 1 month .
-Intramuscular injection of BoNT-A to address focal muscle overactivity in the management of neurological conditions is well established ; however, treatment of musculoskeletal conditions is less commonly reported .
-In the setting of PFPS, BoNT-A treatment may address the proposed imbalance between a relatively overactive VL muscle and its less active synergists, including the VMO muscle.
-This may provide an opportunity for focused muscle re-education and restoration of more normal quadriceps muscle activation patterns and joint function.
-We postulate that this will be more effectively achieved with specific, focused muscle re-education and strengthening overseen by a trained health professional, rather than just from normal daily activity.
+One experimental way of changing the VMO:VL ratio is by injecting BoNT-A into the VL muscle combined with a tailored exercise program, thus preventing patellar maltracking through the achievement of normal muscle balance [19, 37,38,39,40].
+BoNT-A is a neurotoxin that weakens the muscle by blocking the pre-synaptic acetylcholine release, allowing weakness relative to the given dose of a muscle to be achieved for 12 weeks to 6 months [41,42,43].
+The BoNT-A action is time-limited, and the muscle function is renewed by regeneration of new nerve sprouts within one month .
+Previous studies have established the utility of intramuscular injection of BoNT-A to address focal muscle overactivity to manage neurological conditions ; however, its use for treatment of musculoskeletal conditions is not as well reported in the literature .
+In the setting of PFPS, BoNT-A injections have the potential to address the proposed imbalance between a relatively overactive VL muscle and its less active synergists, including the VMO muscle.
+This provides a unique opportunity for aimed muscle re-training and rebuilding of more normal quadriceps muscle activation patterns and joint function.
+We believe that this is more viably accomplished with explicit and centered muscle re-training fortified by expert healthcare providers, rather than just from ordinary every day movements.

 To date, data on BoNT-A treatment for PFPS is relatively scarce [19, 37, 39, 40, 42, 43].
 We designed this study to expand current knowledge by exploring treatment outcomes in affected patients.
 Singer et al. compared 14 patients treated with electromyography-guided BoNT-A injections with 10 patients who received a placebo, both followed by a physiotherapy protocol .
 The authors reported that the treatment was beneficial in terms of improved pain and function .
 A follow-up study of the same group showed that patient-reported improvement lasted for an average of 34 months .
 However, it should be mentioned that both of those studies were industry-funded by Ipsen Biopharmaceuticals, the manufacturer of Dysport.
 Chen et al. reported on 12 patients with bilateral PFPS that showed improvement in pain, stiffness, and function of the knee after being injected with BoNT-A compared with the contralateral non-injected side at 3 months follow-up .
 Additionally, Stephen et al. aimed to investigate the effect of an ultrasound-guided BoNT-A injection into the tensor fasciae latae (TFL) in patients with lateral patellofemoral overload syndrome (LPOS) who failed conventional treatment .
 They concluded that an injection of BoNT-A into the TFL, combined with physical therapy resulted in a significant improvement of symptoms in patients with LPOS, which was maintained at 5-year follow-up .